Agricultural and Business Property Reliefs changes

 APR and BPR restrictions

-- A combined £1million allowance will be introduced for 100% relief for APR and BPR assets, with relief for any amounts in excess of the allowance being restricted to 50%.
+• A combined £2.5million allowance was introduced for 100% relief for APR and BPR assets, with relief for any amounts in excess of the allowance being restricted to 50%.

-- Shares of any value listed on the Alternative Investment Market (AIM) will be restricted to 50% relief.
+• Shares of any value listed on the Alternative Investment Market (AIM) are now restricted to 50% relief.

-- The changes are to take effect from 6 April 2026.
-Some interim measures will apply.
+• The changes took effect from 6 April 2026.
+Some interim measures apply.

-- The draft legislation includes provisions for the allowance to increase with inflation from April 2030.
+• The allowance is legislated to increase with inflation from April 2031.

 The application of the allowance to individuals and trustees is summarised below.